Swapping SIM cards and getting an error message on your phone? The “SIM not provisioned MM2” error is easy enough to fix, but what does it mean?

-- With flagship phones, or those without removable batteries, the SIM card slot can be found at the side of the handset.
-This is typically a caddy upon which the SIM card sits.
-A small tool is usually provided with phones to eject the caddy.
-Look for a small hole along the side of your phone and push the tool into this to eject the SIM card.
+- With flagship phones, or those without removable batteries, the SIM card slot is usually at the side of the handset.
+This is typically a caddy upon which the SIM card sits—you’ll need a small SIM eject tool open it.
+Look for a small hole along the side of your phone and push the tool in to eject the SIM.

-Note: Be sure to find the SIM card, and not any microSD storage card that might be inserted into your phone!
+Note: Be sure to remove the SIM card and not the microSD storage card.

-With the SIM card removed (you may need to use tweezers, or jimmy it out from the other side if a removable battery is involved) give it a blow, and perhaps a quick dust with a lint free cloth.
+Removing the SIM card can be tricky.
+You may need to use tweezers, or jimmy it out from underneath if a removable battery is involved.
+With the SIM card removed, give it a blow, and perhaps a quick dust with a lint free cloth.

-You should then replace the SIM card, taking care to position it as per the included illustration.
-This might be a sticker next to the SIM card slot, or an engraved image showing which way the SIM should go.
+Replace the cleaned SIM card, taking care to position it as instructed.
+There is usually a sticker next to the SIM card slot, or an engraving illustrating the SIM’s correct orientation.

 Replace the SIM card in your phone, and power up again.
-The “SIM not provisioned” error should no longer be displayed.
-If it is, try the SIM in another phone.
+The “SIM not provisioned” error should no longer appear.
+If it does, try the SIM in another phone.

 3. Activate Your SIM Card

-In most cases, a SIM card should be automatically activated, usually within 24 hours of being inserted in a new phone.
+In most cases, a SIM card will be activated automatically within 24 hours of being inserted in a new phone.
 If this doesn’t happen, three options are usually available to enable activation:

 - Call an automated number